CheXbert: Combining Automatic Labelers and Expert Annotations for Accurate Radiology Report Labeling Using BERT: Analysis

 \subsection{T-auto versus CheXpert}

 We analyze whether T-auto, which is trained exclusively on labels from CheXpert (a rules-based labeler), can generalize beyond those rules.

 We analyze specific examples in the CheXpert manual test set which T-auto correctly labels but CheXpert mislabels.
 On one example, T-auto is able to correctly detect uncertainty expressed in the phrase “cannot be entirely excluded,” which CheXpert is not able to detect because the phrase does not match any rule in its ruleset.
 Similarly, on another example containing “no evidence of pneumothorax or bony fracture,” T-auto correctly labels fracture as negative, while CheXpert labels fracture as positive since the phrasing does match any negation construct part of its ruleset.
 T-auto, in contrast to CheXpert, also recognizes conditions with misspellings in the report like “cariomegaly” in place of “cardiomegaly” and “mediastnium” in place of “mediastinum”.
 Examples of T-auto correctly labeling conditions mislabeled by CheXpert are provided in Table \ref{tab:t_auto_vs_chexpert} of the Appendix.
 Table \ref{tab:chexpert_vs_t_auto} of the Appendix contains examples of CheXpert correctly labeling conditions mislabeled by T-auto.
+An example of each case is shown in the top two rows of Table \ref{tab:examples}.